 My prayer-wings carry me up to Heaven to see God's Beauty.
 My meditation-wings carry God down to earth to see my heart's purity.

 When we pray, we often feel that God is somewhere above us — miles and miles above our head or in the blue sky.
 We do not know exactly where He is; we only feel that we are here on earth, whereas He is far away, so it may take some time for our prayer to reach Him.
 We also feel that He has to come from wherever He is in order to give us peace of mind or whatever it is we are asking for.

 But when we meditate, we have a totally different concept of God.
 We feel that He is right beside us or within us — inside our body, vital, mind, heart and soul-observing us.
 So we do not have to fly into the sky or run after Him.
 If our meditation is soulful, we feel that He will grant us what we need.
 In most cases, we feel that meditation can do the needful sooner than prayer or any other method.
 Again, if our prayer is the manifestation of our heart's intense cry, then it need not take time to reach God.
 Sooner than at once He will hear us and help us.
 So prayer and meditation complement each other.

 Nothing can be greater than love.
 God is great only because He is infinite Love.
 If one wants to define God, one can define Him in millions of ways; but I wish to tell you that no definition of God can be as adequate as saying, "God is all Love."
 If fear comes into our mind when we say 'God', then we are millions and billions of miles away from God.
 When we repeat the name of God, if love comes to the fore, then our prayers, our concentration, our meditation and our contemplation are genuine.

 With the exception of explanatory media captions, the writings above are all by Sri Chinmoy.
 View sources »

-If you would like to explore more of Sri Chinmoy's teachings, you are warmly invited to be in touch with your local Sri Chinmoy Centre.
+If you would like to explore more of Sri Chinmoy's teachings, you are warmly invited to get in touch with your local Sri Chinmoy Centre.